ix-silverstripe-modules/listingsummary/README.md

 ## Configuration

 You can add the following to your mysite/config.yml.
 List which page classes you wish to enable the options on.
+By default, it is applied on News and CalendarEvent.

 	ListingSummary:
 	  targetclasses: